Bealby/magnet-fishing/README.md

   There are drop down select features for fields to help users choose the right 'Magnet' and 'Area' respectively.

-  To help users define which area of Stockholm they Magnet Fished a `Modal` feature, provided by `Bootstrap`, when clicked will pop-up and image of 'Areas' in Stockholm that are possible to select.
+  To help users define which area of Stockholm they had Magnet Fished, a `Modal` feature, provided by `Bootstrap`, when clicked will pop-up an image of 'Areas' in Stockholm that are possible to select.

   A submit button, centred at the end of the form, when hovered over and clicked, automatically updates the `Catch Log`, and directs you there accordingly.

-  For smaller device, the form fields are reduced to one column using the `Bootstrap` property feature.
+  For smaller devices, the form fields are reduced to one column using the `Bootstrap` property feature.
 This helps users input data in a user-friendly manner.